Bears clinch NFC North with 24-17 victory over Packers

-CHICAGO — Mitchell Trubisky threw for two touchdowns, Eddie Jackson ended Aaron Rodgers' NFL-record streak without an interception and the Chicago Bears clinched the NFC North with a 24-17 victory over the Green Bay Packers on Sunday.
+Mitchell Trubisky threw for two touchdowns, Eddie Jackson ended Rodgers' NFL-record streak without an interception and Chicago clinched the division with a 24-17 victory over the Packers on Sunday.

-The Bears (10-4) secured their first playoff appearance since the 2010 team won the NFC North, and clinching with a rare victory over their heated rivals made it all the more sweet.
+The Bears (10-4) secured their first playoff appearance since the 2010 team won the NFC North.
+And even better for them, they did it with a rare victory over their heated rivals.

 The loss coupled with Minnesota's 41-17 victory over Miami keeps the Packers out of the postseason for the second year in a row.

 Chicago had dropped nine of 10 against Green Bay (5-8-1).
-But the Bears secured their first trip to the playoffs in eight years with their seventh win in eight games.
+But the Bears secured their first trip to the playoffs in eight years with their seventh win in eight games .

 For a team that came into the season with four straight last-place finishes, it's quite a turnaround.
 But with the hiring of coach Matt Nagy and trade for Khalil Mack in a busy offseason, the Bears made a huge jump.

+"You could feel it all year long that we knew we had the talent," Nagy said.

+The Bears blew a 20-point lead in a season-opening loss at Green Bay, with an injured Rodgers rallying the Packers.
+But they've been climbing since.

-Trubisky gave them a 21-14 lead early in the fourth quarter with a 13-yard pass to Trey Burton in the left side of the end zone.
+Trubisky gave the Bears a 21-14 lead early in the fourth quarter with a 13-yard pass to Trey Burton in the left side of the end zone.

 After stopping the Packers, Tarik Cohen returned a punt 44 yards to the 15.
 But he stepped out of bounds a yard short on a third-and-5 at the 10 when he easily could have gotten the first down.